ericfrederich/smlinux/README.md

 ## **What branch should I use?**

 Both repos offer master as primary.  sm6ex also offers nightly which is under constant development.
-If nightly works for you, I'd reccommend it as it is the most updated, but if a recent change causes prolbems or build failure, use master.
+If nightly works for you, I'd reccommend it as it is the most updated, but if a recent change causes build failure or other problems, use the more stable master.

 ## **When to use RENDER_API=GL_LEGACY?**
 *only applies to sm64pc/sm64ex fork*